snakers4/silero-models/README.md

 Basic dependencies (see colab):

-- torch
+- `torch`, 1.8+ (used to clone the repo in tf and onnx examples), breaking changes for version older than 1.6
-- omegaconf (can be remove as well, if you do not load all of the configs)
+- `torchaudio`, latest version bound to PyTorch should work (required only because models are hosted together with STT, not required for work)
-- torchaudio (required only because models are hosted together with STT, not required for work)
+- `omegaconf`,  latest (can be removed as well, if you do not load all of the configs)

 ### PyTorch